matrix-org/matrix-spec-proposals/proposals/3926-disable-bot-notifs-by-default.md

 Matrix users are configured [with predefined notification rules](https://spec.matrix.org/v1.4/client-server-api/#predefined-rules) when they register an account.
 This applies to both regular Matrix users, but also application service and bot user accounts.

-In the case of the latter two, it is not useful to calculate notifications because the majority of application services and bots do not read notifications.
+In the case of the latter two, it's not useful to calculate notifications because the majority of application services and bots do not read notifications.

-Notifications are cleared when a read receipt is sent into the room, but neither bots or application services send read receipts in all cases.
-This can very easily lead to a lot of wasted space in some implementations, as they being to accumulate many unread notifications.
+Notifications are "cleared" when a read receipt is sent into the room, but neither bots or application services send read receipts in all cases.
+This can very easily lead to a lot of wasted disk space in some implementations.

 There is also the case that each notitification rule will take some amount of CPU time to process, which is entirely wasted if the account doesn't check notifications.